kappter/kappquiz/README.markdown

   - Multiple-choice questions with four options per question.
   - "Next" button is disabled until an option is selected, preventing accidental skips.
   - Answers are locked after selection; users cannot change responses when navigating back to previous questions using the "Previous" button.
+  - Score is accurately tracked and displayed as a percentage based on answered questions, updating correctly during navigation.
   - Visual feedback for correct/incorrect answers with color-coded options (teal for correct, red for incorrect).
   - Navigation between questions using "Previous" and "Next" buttons.
   - Progress tracking with a running score percentage displayed during the quiz.